 Do you want to miss out on that?

 Though 70% of small-business websites don’t have a CTA (Call To Action), there are those websites at the other end of the spectrum that clutter web pages with them.
 Too many CTAs distract visitors from shopping and frustrated customers would only abandon your website and never come back.
 When you design your website, think of your target audience and plan your skeleton with the right number of CTAs placed strategically.

-A lot of transactions are cancelled or abandoned at checkouts because this is where most websites ask visitors to sign up.
+A lot of transactions are canceled or abandoned at checkouts because this is where most websites ask visitors to sign up.
 People are hesitant to create another account on a new eCommerce store anymore.
 They want guest privileges.
-And most businesses also show hiked up shipping costs during checkouts, further pushing customers from abandoning shopping.
+And most businesses also show hiked-up shipping costs during checkouts, further pushing customers from abandoning shopping.

 So, keep your navigation simple and allow visitors to checkout as guests.
 Or, use social sign-ins for quicker signups.

-Homepage dictates credibility of your company and determines if your visitors would stay back and shop.
+Homepage dictates the credibility of your company and determines if your visitors would stay back and shop.
 So, come up with a very effective and minimalist homepage that oozes credibility and authenticity all over.
-Implement concepts like colour psychology and design hierarchy for effectiveness.
+Implement concepts like color psychology and design hierarchy for effectiveness.

 52% of your visitors are more likely to be loyal to your website if its load time is swift.
 Meaning, people are not ready to wait for your eCommerce website to open and load.
 There are quicker websites with lesser page load times and higher conversion rates.
 To fix this, install solid plugins that cut out several codes and triggers that delay page load times.
 Keep your backend clutter-free and you would see the difference.